Skip to main content

 Violations of policy will be treated as academic misconduct, misdemeanor, or felony as appropriate.
 For more information on campus computer policies, visit Computer Use Regulation – A Plain English Summary for Students.

-Engineering provides a modern, distributed computing environment for student academic use in the College of Engineering.
-Users of engineering computer facilities are expected to abide by the following policies, which are intended to preserve the utility and flexibility of the system, protect the privacy and work of students and faculty, and preserve our right to access the international networks to which NC State University is connected.
+The College of Engineering provides a modern, distributed computing environment for student academic use.
+In order to preserve the utility and flexibility of the system, protect the privacy and work of students and faculty, and maintain access to the network, users of these computer facilities are expected to abide by the following policies.

-7. Food, drink, and smokeless tobacco products are not permitted in any engineering labs.
+1. Food, drink, and smokeless tobacco products are not permitted.